rishabhbajpai2000/Analysis_Chat_Data/README.md

 # Analysis_Whatsapp_Group
 This will contain Python code of the tasks I had performed over my class WhatsApp group data extracted from .txt file backup.

+# How to locally run the project?
+Requirements
+1. You will need [python](https://www.python.org/downloads/) installed in your system.
+2. An editor of your choice, like [VS Code](https://code.visualstudio.com/download) or [Anaconda](https://www.anaconda.com/products/individual) distrbution.
+3. you will also need to install following libaries, to install a library either open anaconda prompt for Anaconda or open a terminal in VS Code

+`pip install matplotlib`
+`pip install json`

+Setup
+1. Fork the repository to your account.
+2. Open git bash in the folder where you want to open the project.

+    `git clone www.github.com/<yourusername>/Analysis_Chat_Data`
+3. Open the folder in VS Code or Jupyter Notebook

 # What were the Ideas?
 ## 1. How the frequency of messages vary over the day?